 Around Manaslu Lodge Trek

-Now, it does not require having their accommodation facilities, i.e., Tent (for camping).
-So, no need to carry catering services like the kitchen utensil, food, and numbers of porters.
-Nowadays, there is an increasing number of lodges in Tsum Valley Trek, too.
+Now, it does not require having their accommodation facilities, i.e., a Tent (for camping).
+So, there is no need to carry catering services like kitchen utensils, food, and the number of porters.
+There is an increasing number of lodges in Tsum Valley Trek, too.